ErrorxCode/XCodebase/README.md

 ### Pros
 - Easy, simple & lightweight
 - No money, No time waste, No knowledge, No Account Recquired.
-- Best for simple data operations & small apps.
+- Best for simple CRUD operations & small apps.
 - Stores data in key-value pair

 ### Cons
 - Not for complex querying or sorting data.
 -  Limitation : Database Storage	0.25 GB
 -  Limitation : Total Requests/month  10 K
+- The usage of limitation is counted for all